NREL/EnergyPlus/doc/src/docs/InputOutputReference/01d-InputOutputReference.md

 #### Evaporative Cooler Electric Energy [J]

 These output variables report the electric power and electric energy required to operate the water pump.

+#### Evaporative Cooler Stage Effectiveness []

+The cooler stage efficiency is defined as the temperature change of the supply air divided by the difference between the outdoor dry-bulb and wet-bulb temperatures, including the effect of the reduction in the primary air flow rate in other words, it is a measure of the approach to the entering air wet-bulb temperature.

 #### Evaporative Cooler Water Volume [m3]